bluehat/air/air_notes.md

 | 150+ | Unhealthy (Red) | "Everyone may begin to experience health effects; members of sensitive groups may experience more serious health effects." | "Active children and adults, and people with respiratory disease, such as asthma, should avoid prolonged outdoor exertion; everyone else, especially children, should limit prolonged outdoor exertion." |
 | 200+ | Very Unhealthy (Purple) | "Health alert: everyone may experience more serious health effects." | "Active children and adults, and people with respiratory disease, such as asthma, should avoid all outdoor exertion; everyone else, especially children, should limit outdoor exertion." |
 | 300+ | Hazardous (Maroon) | "Health warnings of emergency conditions.
 The entire population is more likely to be affected." | "Everyone should avoid all outdoor exertion." |

+### How do I check my AQI?
+The most exact way to check your AQI is to buy a kit which measures it.

+(*this part of the guide is still being developed, please help*)
+* Here is [the suggestion from Wirecutter](https://www.amazon.com/dp/B004AWEG0Y?tag=electronicfro-20).
+It covers "large and small" particles and it is not clear why it is so expensive.
+* Here is (one)[https://www.amazon.com/gp/product/B077HRXWGP?tag=electronicfro-20] which is $100 cheaper and also monitors volitile organic compounds.

+#### Measuring Kits

+#### Checking Online
+You can check the AQI for your local area online.
+* Here is the [one that loads](http://aqicn.org/here/) It tends to give very optimistic numbers.
+* Here is the [much cooler one that doesn't really load right](https://www.purpleair.com) It gives far higher readings.
+There have been historical instances where these home weather stations were more trustworthy then larger sources.

 ## Forecasting